Book Series Review: Dealing With Feelings, Story-and-Activity Books by Sonia Mehta

 Crumble the Cat is too curious for her own good and gets into trouble.
 Scaley the Dragon is always scared.
 Uff the Snail is always sulking.
 Find out how they deal with these emotions!
 The books have wonderful stories that address these emotions.
-The ending to each book has a simple strategy and thought process to deal with each complex emotion.
+The ending

 The books have fun activities that follow the stories.
 There are puzzles, crosswords, mazes, craft ideas, fun codes, patterns, word searches, join the dot activities, interesting question and answers and more.
 There are also activities with pictures of emotions that children can identify.
 They can circle the pictures that they are 'feeling' at the moment.

 There's No Need to Be Shy